tnrn/tnrn-excard/README.md

   ```
 1. Add Module `ExBankCardSDK` And `ExCardSDK` In Your Main Project.

-Finally, you're good to go, feel free to require `rnkit-excard` in your JS files.
+Finally, you're good to go, feel free to require `tnrn-excard` in your JS files.

 Have fun! :metal: